 Center for Wound Care & Hyperbaric Medicine

-Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to a poorer quality of life and, if left untreated, could lead to amputations.
-When wounds persist, a specialized approach is required for healing.
+Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to a poorer quality of life and if left untreated, could lead to amputations.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a chronic wound.
 The complex nature of these wounds calls for an interdisciplinary approach to healing.

-Frisbie Memorial's Center for Wound Care and Hyperbaric Medicine is an outpatient, hospital-based program staffed by a team of medical specialists that work closely with primary care providers to coordinate a care plan for each patient.
+The Center for Wound Care and Hyperbaric Medicine is an outpatient, hospital-based program staffed by a team of highly trained medical professionals that work closely together and with primary care providers to develop and coordinate comprehensive care plans for each patient.
 The Center has the added expertise of the general surgeons of Rochester Surgical Associates, who are certified in wound care management.

 How does hyperbaric oxygen therapy (HBOT) work?